-During pregnancy, it is harder for a woman's defense (immune) to fight infections.
+During pregnancy, it is harder for a woman's immune system to fight infections.
 This makes a pregnant woman more likely to get the flu and other diseases.

 Pregnant women are more likely than other nonpregnant women their age to become very ill if they get the flu.
 If you are pregnant, you need to take special steps to stay healthy during the flu season.

 This article gives you information about the flu and pregnancy.
 It is not a substitute for medical advice from your health care provider.
 If you think you have the flu, you should contact your health care provider's office immediately.

 WHAT ARE THE SYMPTOMS OF FLU DURING PREGNANCY?

 Flu symptoms are the same for everyone and include: